Factors that influence moving costs from St. George to Irvinetoggle

 How long does a move from St. George to Irvine take?

-The 384-mile move from St. George, UT, to Irvine, CA, takes one to four days.
-Some St. George movers may offer expedited moving if you need it faster.
-If you need more time, ask your mover about storage options in Irvine.
+The 384-mile journey from St. George, UT to Irvine, CA typically takes one to four days.
+Some movers in St. George offer expedited services if you're on a tight schedule, and if you need extra time, be sure to ask about storage options in Irvine.

 Helpful moving resources